isabella0428/JOS/labs/lab1/ReadMe.md

 *Warning: Unless you are already thoroughly versed in C, do not skip or even skim this reading exercise.
 If you do not really understand pointers in C, you will suffer untold pain and misery in subsequent labs, and then eventually come to understand them the hard way.
 Trust us; you don't want to find out what "the hard way" is.*

+##### Answer

-A： Since I have already known pointers in c, I didn't spend a lot of time in this part.
+Since I have already known pointers in c, I didn't spend a lot of time in this part.